-7.6 Software
+4.6 Software

-Every quarter LulzBot will release a new stable version of the software.
+LulzBot will release a new stable version of the software, typically every quarter.
 It is best to update the software every time a new version is released.
-The software is as important in printing quality parts as the hardware.
+The software is as important as the hardware in printing quality parts.
 Each quarterly software update can bring advances in print quality.
 The files are available at http://download.lulzbot.com/TAZ/.
 You can also find updated software versions in the Support/Downloads section of LulzBot.com.

-7.7 Belts
+4.7 Belts

 Over long periods or after extensive relocating of the printer you may need to re-tighten the belts on the TAZ 3D printer.
 For the X axis, using the 2.5mm hex driver, loosen one of the belt clamps.
 The belts clamps are located on the X axis carriage.
 To loosen the belt clamp, loosen the M3 screws on the clamp.
 Using the needle nose pliers, pull the belt tight.
 While holding the belt tight, tighten down the M3 screw.
-The Y axis belt can be tightened in the same steps as the X axis with the belt clamps found on the bottom of the Y axis plate.
+The Y axis belt can be tightened using the same steps as the X axis using the belt clamps found on the bottom of the Y axis plate.
 Make sure not to over tighten the belts as this can cause unneeded stress on the printer.

-7.8 Hot End
+4.8 Hot End

-The hot end should be kept clean of extruded plastic by removing melted plastic strands with the tweezers.
-If melted plastic builds up on the hot end nozzle it can be cleaned with a paper towel soaked with acetone.
+The hot end should be kept clean of extruded plastic by removing melted plastic strands with tweezers.
+If melted plastic builds up on the hot end nozzle you can clean it with a paper towel soaked with acetone.
 Make sure the hot end is completely cool before attempting to clean the nozzle with acetone.

-7.9 Electronics
+4.9 Electronics

-The electronics case holding the RAMBo board may need to have dust blown out occasionally.
-Power down the printer and use the provided 2.5MM driver to remove the 4 M3 screws holding the lid to the enclosure.
+The electronics case holding the RAMBo board may need dust blown out occasionally.
+Power down the printer and use the provided 2.5-mm driver to remove the four M3 screws holding the lid to the enclosure.
 The fan is mounted to the lid and connected to the RAMBo board.
 Be careful with the fan cable during removal.
-Once removed use short bursts of compressed air to blow out any dust or debris.
-Plug in the lid fan paying attention to polarity and reattach the lid.
+Once it is removed use short bursts of compressed air to blow out any dust or debris.
+Plug in the lid fan, paying attention to polarity, and reattach the lid.